 Military piper begins commemorations in Normandy on 80th anniversary of D-Day

-Royals and world leaders are set to gather in the northern French region on Thursday.
+Royal family members and world leaders are set to gather in the northern French region.

 A military piper has begun commemorations for the 80th anniversary of D-Day in Normandy by playing a lament at sea at the exact moment of the beach invasion in 1944.